Welcome to today's edition of the Rush 24-7 podcast.

 Michael Crowley, I don't buy that argument, do you?

-No, I mean it's ridiculous.
+No, I mean, it's ridiculous.

 I mean, first of all, we're talking about minors here.

-And of course Clinton's totally different because Monica was 19.
+And of course, Clinton's totally different because Monica was 19.

-Um we ignored studs altogether.
+And we ignored studs altogether.

-Notice that they do not tackle the point that I made that the Democrats do not find this behavior repugnant.
+What is there to disagree with about notice that they do not tackle the point that I made that the Democrats do not find this behavior repugnant?

 That was the point that I was making yesterday.